turtlemonvh/blanket/README.md

 - allow lots of parameters
 - allow launching via http, basic ui, or command line

 Task Execution workflow

 - user sends POST request to /tasks/<task type>/
 - creates an item in the database with a UUID, and returns UUID to user
     - add_time is recorded in database
 - adds task to queue(s)

-- add extra config options for env vrs
+- add extra config options for env vars
     - pass validation regex
     - pass a small list of types
 - task is picked out of queue
-- worker wrapper process is forked and started in a new directory
-    - /opt/blanket/scratch/task/<task type>/<task id>
 - hash of config directory for task type is taken
     - new record for that task type is added to db
     - can exclude files with a .blanketignore file